deepsphere/deepsphere-cosmo-tf1/README.md

 ## Using the model

-To use HealPixNet on your data, you need:
+To use DeepSphere on your data, you need:

 1. a data matrix where each row is a sample and each column is a feature,
 2. a target vector,